The Nazis: A Warning from History

-The Nazis: A Warning from History is a 1997 BBC documentary film series that examines Adolf Hitler and the Nazis' rise to power, their zenith, their decline and fall, and the consequences of their reign.
+The Nazis: A Warning from History is a 1997 BBC documentary film series that examines Adolf Hitler and the Nazis' rise to power in Germany, their zenith, their decline and fall, and the consequences of their reign.
 It featured archive footage and interviews with eyewitnesses and was shown in six episodes.

+In the United States, the series premiered on the by A&E Networks owned The History Channel, and was aired from 8 February until 12 February 1998.

+A near-concurrently released companion book accompanied the documentary series in both the UK and US.

 Production

 The series was written and produced by Laurence Rees.
 The historical and script consultant was Prof. Sir Ian Kershaw, who also appears briefly in the "Chaos and Consent" episode.
 The series was narrated by actor Samuel West.
 The music used over the opening credits is "Denn alles Fleisch es ist wie Gras", the second movement of Brahms' A German Requiem.

 Acclaim

+The documentary earned the BBC and producer Reese a 1997 Peabody Award, its jurors calling it a "superbly documented six-part series, The Nazis: A Warning from History is a chillingly thorough account of the Third Reich’s rise and fall."
+The Peabody Award was a year later followed by two others; an IDA (International Documentary Association) Award in the "Limited Series" category, and a BAFTA Award in the category "Best Factual Series".

 The Nazis: A Warning from History ranked 93rd in a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000 based on votes by industry professionals.